areichman/go-phish/README.md

   back to the server.

 * The MDL sort menu on the project list hides the app navbar when it's expanded for some reason.
 I didn't have time to figure out why that is happening.
+It also doesn't appear to work on my iPhone.
+I'm guessing I have some MDL styles used in the wrong place and I didn't have time to debug it further.
+  The menu is at least function on Chrome/Mac so it shows the sorting function working.